KNOWDYN/terafab-decision-twin/README.md

 NOTICE.md
 ```

-Terafab is owned by its official entity.
 This package is independent and is not affiliated with, endorsed by, authorized by, sponsored by, or connected to Terafab or its employees.

 ---